-School assessments are designed to measure a wider range of achievements than can be measured by the external examination, and they use a number of measures over the HSC course to provide a balanced indication of each student's achievement of the outcomes of the course.
-Together, the examination and assessment marks provide a more consistent and complete picture of a student's achievement.
+School assessments are designed to measure a wider range of achievements than can be measured by the external examination, and they use a number of measures over the HSC course to provide a balanced indication of each student's achievement in relation to the outcomes of the course.

-Towards the end of the HSC course, schools submit to the Board a mark based on each student's performance in set school-based assessment tasks.
-To ensure that comparisons of results for the same courses from different schools throughout the state are fair, assessments from each school are adjusted to a common scale of marks using the examination marks in the course from that school (see 'Moderation of assessment marks' below).
+Towards the end of the HSC course, schools submit to the Board a mark based on each student's performance in school-based assessment tasks.
+To ensure that comparisons of results for the same courses from different schools throughout the state are fair, assessment marks from each school are adjusted to a common scale using the examination marks in the course from that school (see 'Moderation of assessment marks' below).

-Assessments are required for most courses developed or endorsed by the Board.
-They are not required for Vocational Education and Training courses, which are industry-assessed.
+Assessment marks are required for most courses developed or endorsed by the Board.
+They are not required for Vocational Education and Training courses.